Talk to Parent Help: 800-716-3468

-Parent Help’s skilled professionals assist callers by addressing co-parenting challenges, parental abduction prevention, domestic violence, child abuse or neglect concerns, and parenting styles.
-Case managers guide callers on issues such as creating workable parenting plans (custody and visitation), building communication and parenting skill sets, understanding legal options and learning how to navigate the court and support systems.
+Case managers provide guidance in creating manageable solutions for the caller and their child, such as creating workable parenting plans concerning custody and visitation, building communication and parenting skills, understanding legal options, and learning how to navigate the court and support systems.
 The option of mediation is assessed and offered when appropriate.

 Parent Help also provides consultation and information to allied service professionals.

 Child Find does not share caller information with others, including family members, without the caller’s consent.
 Our staff will neither confirm nor deny whether a person has contacted us for Parent Help services.
 Please note that confidentiality may be waived if any caller presents an immediate danger to themselves or others (i.e. suicide, homicide).